-We recognised the current unfavourable development of global economy and challenging recovery of national economy.
 We having practising diversification of our activities and customer base to minimise our risk.
 Besides, we will continue to maintain our strength to develop more new customers locally and globally, improve our cost efficiencies and maintain our excellent customer services to boost profitability.
 Furthermore, we will be more prudent in expanding our logistics capacity and continuing develop new opportunities for enhancing long term business.